-A student who fails during any term to attain a cumulative "combined" grade point average at or above the level indicated in the table for the credit hours attempted will be placed on academic probation for the subsequent term.
+A student who falls during any term to attain a cumulative "combined" grade point average at or above the level indicated in the table for the credit hours attempted will be placed on academic probation for the subsequent term.
 At the end of the next time of enrollment, a student on academic probation who has failed to attain either a cumulative "combined" grade point average at or above the cumulative standard given in the table or a 2.0 "combined" grade point average for that term will be suspended.

-Minimum Cumulative GPA
+Semester Hours Attempted Minimum Cumulative GPA

-1.0
+00.1 - 08.0 1.0

-1.3
+08.1 - 14.0 1.3

-1.7
+14.1 - 18.0 1.7

-2.0
+18.1 - and above 2.0